nschneid/aclrollingreview/responsibleNLPresearch.md

 1. by filling in the checklist to ensure that best practices are put in place when using, creating or providing assets,
 2. by including a discussion in the paper about any potential positive or negative societal impacts and any limitations of the work.
 The guidelines below provide additional information about what should be discussed.

 The checklist is completed as part of the submission form.
 Note, prior to February 2024, it was completed as a separate PDF.

-Reviewers will be asked to use the checklist as one of the factors in their evaluation.
+Most questions in this checklist address the kinds of information that is often asked by reviewers (e.g. experimental details, annotation protocols, IRB approval, etc.).
+This allows the checklist to serve as a kind of FAQ for the reviewers, pre-empting questions that would otherwise be asked in the author response period.
+Reviewers are asked to use the checklist information as one of the factors in their evaluation.

 ## Guidelines for Answering Checklist Questions
 For each question in the checklist: